mosenyonjo/hello-world-docker/README.md

 # HelloWorldDocker
-A simple Hello World application that runs on Docker.
+A simple Hello World demoo application that runs on Docker.